vanallenlab/moalmanac-db/docs/content-changelog.md

 - (FDA) _EGFR_ p.L858R and exon 19 deletions and sensitivty to osimertinib for the treatment of patients with non-small cell lung cancer

 Revised entries:
+- (FDA) The description of three records corresponding to FDA approved indications for osimertinib were edited for clarity.
 - (Clinical evidence) The PMID for Bostner et al. was incorrected listed as "7486065" instead of "17486065".
 The evidence category was also changed from Clinical evidence to Clinical trial.
 Thank you, [Cameron Grisdale](https://github.com/vanallenlab/moalmanac-browser/issues/45)!

 ## September 2024 release